sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_07.rst

 that it was the simplest possible problem that you might ever encounter in real life.
 However, this test already exists.
-It’s called the *binomial test*, and it’s implemented by jamovi as one of the statistical analyses available when you hit the ‘Frequencies’ button.
+It’s called the *binomial test*, and it’s implemented by jamovi as one of the statistical analyses available when you hit the ``Frequencies`` button.
 To test the null hypothesis that the response probability is one-half ``p = 0.5``,\ [#]_ and using data in which ``x = 62`` of ``n = 100`` people made the correct response, available in the |binomialtest|_ data set, we get the results shown in :numref:`fig-binomialtest`.

 .. ----------------------------------------------------------------------------